TranNhatTan14/Obsidian/Work/Future Work.md

 - Research and apply latest technologies to enhance chatbot features and performance
 - Conduct research and development (R&D) to apply public models to AI production
 - Research and develop AI models to improve business performance and optimize production processes

-### Requirements

-- Experience working with Generative AI model like GPT-4
-- Proficiency in Python and libraries such as TensorFlow, PyTorch, Keras
-- Experience with [[Natural Language Processing]] technologies and tools
-- Experience with Python and its web framework (FastAPI, Flask)
-- Experience with AI tasks utilizing LLMs (GPT, Gemini, Llama)
-- Proficiency in managing and operating AI models in production environment (Triton Serving, TorchServe, Docker)
-- Expertise in fine-tuning and developing AI models for various tasks: image recognition, voice analysis, and [[Natural Language Processing]]
-- Experience in developing and designing AI services through RESTful API or GRPC

 ### Soft skills